laurashen/data-science-sequencing.github.io/lectures/lecture0.md

 ## Course Outline

-1. **Course overview and biological background** (1 lecture)
+1. **Course overview** (1 lecture)

 	a.
-Problems in computational biology including genome assembly in different flavours, RNA-seq, Chip-seq, ATAC-seq, and other assays
+Problems in computational biology including genome assembly in different flavours, RNA-seq, Chip-seq, and other assays

 	b.
 Single cell versions of various assays

 	c.
 A discussion about the statistical and algorithmic challenges that are faced in these problems

-	d.
-Brief discussion of biological background

 2. **High-throughput sequencing** (1 lecture)

 	a.
+Brief discussion of biological background

+	b.
 Sequencing technologies (short read technologies like Illumina, long read technologies like Pacific Biosciences and Oxford Nanopore, linked read technologies like 10x)

-	b.
+	c.
 Base calling

 3. **De novo Genome Assembly** (3-4 lectures)